eldskald/planar-reflections-unity/README.md

-# Planar Reflections for Unity's Built-In Render Pipeline

 ![](images/ss1.png)

+# Planar Reflections for Unity

 This project is a small demo and the code for a planar reflections probe, easy to incorporate into any project.
+It has a version for the Built-in Pipeline and one for URP.
 Feel free to use it on your own games or to study and and learn from it!
-The main file you're looking for is [this](src/built-in/PlanarReflectionsProbe.cs) one if you want to see how I made my implementation.
-Feel free to optimize, adapt it to your projects or use it as is.

 # Instructions

-Just add the [this](src/built-in/PlanarReflectionsProbe.cs) C# script file and [this](src/built-in/PlanarReflections.cginc) shader include file to your project.
-After that, go to the editor and you can add the Planar Reflections Probe component to any game object in the scene, just click Add Component > Rendering > Planar Reflections Probe.
+If you're on Built-in Pipeline, add the files on the [src/built-in](src/built-in) folder in your project.
+If you're on URP, take the files on [src/urp](src/urp) instead.

+After that, the Planar Reflections Probe component will be available in the editor.
+Make a game object with this component on your scene and set it up.

-In order to render them somewhere, you need to write your own shader, include the .cginc file in it and enable one of the _PRID_ONE, _PRID_TWO, etc keywords depending on what you set the probe's target ID number.
-You can see the [water shader](source/Assets/Shaders/Water.shader) I wrote as an example, using a KeywordEnum tag and multi-compile for and easy implementation.
-Read the comments on the shader files for more information.
+Now you still need a shader that samples the reflections.
+Include the .cginc file you took from this repository on your shader and enable one of the `_PRID_ONE`, `_PRID_TWO`, etc keywords depending on what you set the probe's target ID number.
+Use the `SampleReflections(screenUV)` function to sample them.

+You can see the [water shader](demo/Assets/Shaders/Built-In/Water.shader) as an example for built-in pipeline, using a KeywordEnum tag and multi-compile for and easy implementation.
+For an URP example, look at [planar ground shader](demo/Assets/Shaders/URP/PlanarGroundURP.shader).

 Lastly, I made [this](https://youtu.be/w84-l3IEhXM) YouTube video to explain how planar reflections work.
 With the knowledge in there, you can reproduce this probe into any project in any other engine, probably.